picoruby/picoruby/README.md

 You can get "production build" like `build/host-production/bin/picoruby` which omits debug-print by `make host_production`

-### picoirb<a name="picoirb"></a>
+### picoshell<a name="picoshell"></a>

 Because PicoRuby is dedicated for onechip-microcontroller which doesn't have STDIN/STDOUT like *normal computers*, REPL (or you can also say SHELL) should work over serial communication like UART.

-You can start up picoirb on your host machine with `make picoirb` though, it may look weird since it is implemented as a ported version from microcontroller version.
+You can start up picoshell on your host machine with `make picoshell` though, it may look weird since it is implemented as a ported version from microcontroller version.
 Please try to use it according as the message on the screen if you are intersted in.

 You will find more information at [hasumikin/mruby_machine_PSoC5LP](https://github.com/hasumikin/mruby_machine_PSoC5LP)